DanielLengsteiner/julia_translator_chat/README.md

 ![architecture](img/julia-translator-chat-architecture.png)

 Users of a chat may want to communicate in their respective native languages.
-Their input is saved, translated to english as a transatory step and then saved to the PostgreSQL database.
+Their input is saved into a SQLite database with their own language to provide the best translation accuracy.

 The output is created by the application translating the english text back to the selected language of the user.
 User 1 will have their chat completely in German, while User 2 will have it in Spanish.